azidyn/larptrader/README.md

 ### Scraping data

-Some the examples require offline data to be scraped first, to do this there is a script inside the `/data` folder, read the README.md file there, it's pretty easy and quick to use.
+Some of the examples require offline data to be scraped first, to do this there is a script inside the `/data` folder, read the README.md file there, it's pretty easy and quick to use.

 ### Indicators
 **Larptrader** uses this great TA library: https://github.com/anandanand84/technicalindicators